peterzhuamazon/github-slack-action/README.md

-## This is a fork from novoda for his original github-slack-action
+## This is a fork from novoda for the original github-slack-action

 # github-slack-action